 Skillnet Ireland supports the development of national policy in relation to workforce development by using our voice and enterprise insights to help shape national responses in an ever-changing skills and talent landscape.

 Skillnet Ireland was established in 1999 and is funded from the National Training Fund through the Department of Further and Higher Education, Research, Innovation and Science.

 Accessing our services

-Private sector and commercial semi-state businesses can join a relevant Skillnet Learning Network and avail of our services.
+Private sector and commercial semi-state businesses can join a relevant Skillnet Business Network and avail of our services.

 Businesses can access our services in a number of ways:

-To find contact details for your relevant Skillnet Learning Network, click here.
+To find contact details for your relevant Skillnet Business Network, click here.

-To join a Skillnet Learning Network, you should contact the most relevant Skillnet Learning Network for you or consider establishing a new Skillnet Learning Network for your sector or region.
+To join a Skillnet Business Network, you should contact the most relevant network for you or consider establishing a new Skillnet Business Network for your sector or region.
 Find a network or consider developing a new network.

 Individual learners can access our services in a number of ways: